-* it is important to note that failure to meet physical targets (bleep test) will result in immediate removal from the squad, regardless of other targets being met, and regardless of competition results.
-Conversely, meeting physical targets does not on its own entitle any player to remain in the squad – all other targets, including the more subjective technical and tactical ones must also be met.
+* It is important to note that meeting physical targets does not on its own entitle any player to remain in the squad – all other targets, including the more subjective technical and tactical ones must also be met.

 Fitness Testing (*)

-As indicated above, all FULL squad members aged 12 or over are required to pass a bleep test to ensure their continued position in the squad, and formal testing will take place once in each squad block.
-They are required to pass the bleep test in one block, before they can be issued a full invitation to the next block.
-There will be one further opportunity to sit the bleep test, prior to the commencement of the next block (see below).
+All squad members aged 15 to 17 require to pass a bleep test to ensure their continued position in the squad, and formal testing will take place once in each squad block.
+They require to pass the bleep test before they can be issued a full invitation to the next block.
+There may be one further opportunity to sit the bleep test, prior to the commencement of the next block (see below).

-It is important to refer to the BADMINTONscotland website to view the National bleep test [RL1] standards that each player requires to attain, to receive a “pass” award.
+The National bleep test standards that each player requires to attain, to receive a “pass” award are as follows:

 Squad members and parents of Junior players are requested to read, and agree to, the undernoted Codes of Conduct:

 CODE OF CONDUCT FOR SQUAD PLAYERS

 The undernoted constitutes the Players’ Code of Conduct.
 In accepting a place in the squad, players should note that any breaches of the undernoted may result in deselection from the squad.